 Fig. 1.- A rendering of one of the three-dimensional simulations (referred to as Run F later in this work) performed for this work, discussed in more detail in later sections but included here to illustrate the physical picture.
 An overdense projectile is sent through a uniformly magnetized medium, sweeping up magnetic field ahead of it.
 Plotted is a density isosurface, corresponding to the mean density of the bullet, and some fiducial magnetic field lines.
 The cut-plane is coloured by magnetic energy density, as are the field lines.
 The magnetic field is 'draped' into a thin layer forming a bow wave, leaving turbulence in a wake behind the bullet.
 Magnetic field lines pile up along the stagnation line of this initially axisymmetric bullet, while in the plane perpendicular to the initial field, the field lines can slip around the bullet.
-A PDF version of this manuscript with an interactive 3d version of this figure, following Barnes and Fluke (2007), is available at http://www.cita.utoronto.ca/~ljdursi/draping/.

-instance Lyutikov (2006), the magnetic field strength directly along the stagnation line is given by where B_0 is the ambient magnetic field, ρ_0 is the ambient density, R is the radius of the solid sphere projectile, and s is the distance along the stagnation line from the surface of the sphere.
+instance Lyutikov (2006), the magnetic field strength directly along the stagnation line is given by where $B_0$ is the ambient magnetic field, $\rho_0$ is the ambient density, R is the radius of the solid sphere projectile, and s is the distance along the stagnation line from the surface of the sphere.

-$$\frac{|B|}{\rho} = \frac{B_0}{\rho_0} \frac{1}{\sqrt{1 - \left(\frac{R}{R+s}\right)^3}} \tag{1}$$
+$$\frac{|B|}{\rho} = \frac{B_0}{\rho_0} \frac{1}{\sqrt{1 - \left(\frac{R}{R+s}\right)^3}}$$ (1)

-The analytic works cited, and presented here, considered purely incompressible flow; for our simulations, we consider only very modest compressibility, with projectile motions through the ambient fluid quite subsonic, so it suffices for the moment to consider in the external medium

-$\rho = \rho_0$.
-The fluid here is further considered to be infinitely conducting; however, the buildup of magnetic field without a corresponding buildup of mass does not violate the 'flux-freezing' condition, as shown in the cartoon Fig. 2 as incoming fluid elements are 'squished' along the sides of the incoming sphere, so that the magnetic flux coming out the sides of the fluid element remains constant, even as the concentration of field lines builds up along the stagnation line.
+The analytic works cited, and presented here, considered purely incompressible flow; for our simulations, we consider only very modest compressibility, with projectile motions through the ambient fluid quite subsonic, so it suffices for the moment to consider in the external medium $\rho = \rho_0$ .
+The fluid here is further considered to be infinitely conducting; however, the buildup of magnetic field without a corresponding buildup of mass does not violate the 'flux-freezing' condition, as shown in the cartoon Fig. 3 as incoming fluid elements are 'squished' along the sides of the incoming sphere, so that the magnetic flux coming out the sides of the fluid element remains constant, even as the concentration of field lines builds up along the stagnation line.
 Further increase in magnetic energy comes from the stretching of field lines in the direction of motion of the core.